Your Calgary Home Service Pros

 One ton of refrigeration, or cooling capacity, is equivalent to 12,000 BTUs per hour.

 In the heating and cooling industry, BTUs are used to measure heating and cooling capacities.
-The cooling capacity of an air conditioner is often measured in terms of BTU/h.

 It is extremely important to ensure that the BTU rating meets the requirements of your home!